Elanore1/Devops-Lab2/README.md

 ## Kubernetes

-Start by using the minikube start command from the k8s file:
+Start by using the minikube start command from the k8s folder:

 ```
 minikube start